renoki-co/php-k8s/docs/RESOURCES.md

 - [Role Bindings](kinds/RoleBinding.md)
 - [Cluster Role Bindings](kinds/ClusterRoleBinding.md)

+## Default Versions for Reosurces

+Since we support multiple K8s Cluster versions, some versions do promote certain resources to GA.
+Since each resource needs a default version, the package will set **the default versions for the oldest Kubernetes version supported**.

+For example, if the package supports `v1.17+`, then the package will make sure the versions are defaults for `v1.17`.
+In some cases, like Ingress in `v1.19` that switched from Beta to GA, that the `v1beta1` is no longer a default and instead, the `v1` is now a default.
+If `v1.17` is the oldest supported version, then it will stay to `v1beta`.

+The minimum Kubernetes version that is supported by a given package version can be found at the top of [README.md](../README.md).

 ## Work In Progress

 The following list of resources are work in progress and they will be available soon: